Kanban

 What is Kanban in production control?

-Kanban: A method for an improved value chain
+Kanban: a method for an improved value chain

 A company's internal logistics, i.e. all processes relating to intralogistics, are fundamental to its competitiveness.
 In view of global supply and goods flows, the topic is more important than ever, as customer demands are increasing at the same time.
 Optimizing material flows with the help of Kanban promises greater flexibility and agility to deal with varying demand situations.